AI4Bread/S3RL_tutorial/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-S3RL – Separable Spatial Single-cell Transcriptome Representation Learning via Graph Transformer and Hyperspherical Prototype Clustering
+S3RL – Separable Spatial Single-cell Transcriptome Representation Learning for Enhanced Reconstruction of Spatial Transcriptomic Landscapes
 =============================================================================

 .. toctree::